-South Downs National Park, which stretches through parts of Hampshire, West and East Sussex, and is accessible to nearly 17 million people in Greater London and southeast England, offering dark skies which display thousands of twinkling stars.
+Stretching through parts of Hampshire, West and East Sussex, and accessible to nearly 17 million people in Greater London and southeast England, here you'll find dark skies which display thousands of twinkling stars.

-The Brecon Beacons in Wales offers great views of thousands of stars including The Plough and Polaris (the North Star).
+The Brecon Beacons in Wales offer great views of thousands of stars including The Plough and Polaris (the North Star).

-Snowdonia Dark Sky Reserve, also in Wales, has very dark skies and viewing the stars above it has been described as “a magical experience”.
+Also in Wales, here you'll find very dark skies and viewing the stars above it has been described as “a magical experience”.